notsag-dev/pwk/README.md

 ### `powercat`
 Powershell version of netcat.
 Install in Kali: `apt install powercat`.

-This is going to place the script `powercat.ps1` at `/usr/share/windows-resources/powercat`.
+The installation process places the script `powercat.ps1` at `/usr/share/windows-resources/powercat`.
 Copy the script to the Windows machine, and then run it from powershell in this way: `. .\powercat.ps1`.
 This makes variables and functions defined in the script accessible to the PS console.
 From here the command `powercat` is available.

+Tip: It is also possible to download the powercat script and run it using`iex`: ```iex (New-Object System.Net.Webclient).DownloadString('https://raw. githubusercontent.com/besimorhino/powercat/master/powercat.ps1')```